dreftymac/vim.simple/readme.md

 ### TODO

 - [ ] segment configuration into 'islands' that the user can pick and choose for inclusion into vim.
+- [ ] pull out configuration settings from old vimrc and organize into vim.simple